keshav011g/risc-v-verilog/README.md

 # RISC-V-32I-5-Stage-Pipeline-Core
 **5 stage pipeline implementation of RISC-V 32I Processor.**

-In this repository I have implemented 5 stage Pipelined processor which is actually the conversion of my previous single cycle implementation of processor into pipeline.
+In this repository I have implemented 5 stage Pipelined processor.

 In case of pipelined implementation what we do is that we divide our instruction into multiple stages and in case of 5 stage pipelined implementation we will offcourse divide the instruction into 5 different stages.
 Five different stages are given as:
 - Instruction Fetch